 Our personnel in the Military Survey are matching pace with the dynamic changes in the technological aspects of GIS platform and have taken up several initiatives towards modernisation.
 Drone based survey technology is being used to map numerous stations of the tri-services.
 The Military Survey is fully capable to provide modern topographic and GIS solutions to the requirements of the modern and developing Army.

 Sports and Adventure come as a second nature to us and we have always remained at the forefront.
 We have been pioneers in the field of Mountaineering, Yachting, Hang Gliding and a number of other adventure and sports activities.
 As an organisation, we have the largest number of Arjuna awardees, 29 till date.
 In addition personnel from the Corps have been awarded five Dronacharya and three Dhyanchand awards.
 We have nurtured outstanding talent who have made the Indian Army proud by representing the country even at apex level of the Olympics.
 Keeping up the tradition, the Corps has continued to excel in the field of Sports and adventure, winning numerous honours at National and International levels.
 The performance of our players in Rowing and Sailing in the recently concluded Tokyo Olympics is praise worthy.

 On this auspicious day, I also take this opportunity to pay homage to the martyrs of the Corps, to whom we owe the legacy of honor and sacrifice.
-With our resolute dedication, resilience and professionalism, we are on the right path and affirmative course of excellence and growth.
-The challenges are many and complexities of tasks high, but the indomitable spirit of the Corps will help us deliver the required output.
+With our resolute dedication, resilience and professionalism, we are on the right and affirmative course of excellence and growth.
+The challenges are many and complexities of tasks are high, but the indomitable spirit of the Corps will help us deliver the required output.
 I call upon all, to rededicate our commitment to the nation and the Indian Army and continue to strive for excellence in every field.

 Jai Hind !